-1. The Great Wall of China is the only human creation which can be seen from space
+1. The Great Wall of China is the only human creation that can be seen from space

 Now, in fact, there are many such objects.
 Rumours that the Wall of China can be seen not only from a spacecraft but even from the Moon date back to 1938.
 In 2003, the first Chinese astronaut debunked this myth.